getty-zig/getty.so/docs/user-guide/tutorial/index.md

 }
 ```

 ```console title="Shell session"
 $ zig build run
 "Getty"
 ```

-In this tutorial, we'll slowly build up to above implementation so that by the
+In this tutorial, we'll:

-end of it all you'll understand everything there is to know about it.
-We'll
+- Build up to the above `Serializer` implementation.
-also be extending `Serializer` to support non-scalar types, such as `struct{ x:
+- Extend `Serializer` to support non-scalar types, such as `std.ArrayList(i32)`.
-i32 }` and `std.ArrayList(i32)`.
-And to cap things off, we'll write ourselves a
+- Write a JSON deserializer.
-JSON deserializer and go over how custom (de)serialization works in Getty.
+- Explore how custom (de)serialization works in Getty.

-Let's get started!